-Thomas Lanier "Tennessee" Williams III (March 26, 1911 February 25, 1983) was an American writer who worked principally as a playwright in the American theater.
+Thomas Lanier "Tennessee" Williams III (March 26, 1911 February 25, 1983) was an American author from Mississippi,note who worked principally as a playwright in the American theater.
 He also wrote short stories, novels, poetry, essays, screenplays and a volume of memoirs.
 His professional career lasted from the mid-1930s until his death in 1983, and saw the creation of many plays that are regarded as classics of the American stage.
 Williams adapted much of his best-known work for the cinema.

 His work includes: